ZhongRuoyu/llvm-ports/README.md

 (currently version 2.39) and [CMake](https://cmake.org/) (currently version 3.24.2).

-The image tags are in the format of `version-codename`, where `version` is the LLVM release version, and `codename` is the codename of the Debian/Ubuntu release.
-For example, tag `15.0.1-jammy` refers to the image with LLVM 15.0.1 on Ubuntu 22.04 (Jammy Jellyfish).
+The image tags are in the format of `version[-variant]-codename`, where `version` is the LLVM release version, `codename` is the codename of the Debian/Ubuntu release, and `variant` is an optional variant identifier (see below).
+For example, tag `15.0.1-jammy` refers to the image with LLVM 15.0.1 on Ubuntu 22.04 (Jammy Jellyfish), and tag `14-slim-bullseye` refers to the "slim" variant of the image with the latest LLVM 14 release on Debian 11 (Bullseye).

 The following LLVM releases are available: